paulocerez/2docs/README.md

 <summary>User Stories</summary>

 ```
-”As a developer, I want to implement two or more API's quickly so our product can access 3rd party data to build a better product for our clients.”
+"As a developer, I want to implement two or more API's quickly so our product can access 3rd party data to build a better product for our clients."
 ```

 ```
-”As a Product Manager, I want to easily understand the requirements on how to integrate different services using custom code to improve our product and automate boring stuff.”
+"As a Product Manager, I want to easily understand the requirements on how to integrate different services using custom code to improve our product and automate boring stuff."
 ```

 </details>